 Your TV will still display us as “WEVV”, “Channel 44”, “44-1”, or “44-2” but the actual broadcast frequencies are changing from 45 to 28.

+No. We must coordinate the frequency changes with 2 of the other local stations to happen on the same day (WTVW and WFIE).
 The frequency change for WEVV-TV won’t happen until October 18th.
-You won’t see any change until then.
+You won’t see any channel changes until then.

 What if I’m a cable or satellite subscriber?

 Your service provider will make the adjustments for you at their receiving point.
-You won’t have to do anything.
+You won’t have to do anything on rescan day.